gep13/gep13/input/blog/stack-overflow-reputation-history.md

 Title: Stack Overflow Reputation History
 Published: 04/11/2018
 Tags:
-- Stack Overflow
+- stack overflow
-- Reputation
+- reputation
-- History
+- history
-- Graph
+- graph
 ---

 Anyone that knows me, knows that I like numbers.
 I like to track numbers over time, and see how things are changing.
 Are they getting better?
 Worse?